Projective plane graphs and 3-rigidity: Appendix: The uncontractible surface graphs.

 \begin{enumerate} \item[(i)] $v_3v_5\in E(G)$.
 In this case $v_1v_3$ lies on the non-facial 3-cycle $v_1v_3v_6v_1$.
 However, this leads to a contradiction, since the 6-hole is contained either in the 5-cycle $v_5v_3v_6v_1v_2v_5$ or in the 5-cycle $v_6v_3v_2v_5v_1v_6$.
 Hence by symmetry neither of the edges $v_3v_5,v_4v_5$ is allowed. \item[(ii)] $v_3v_6,v_4v_6\in E(G)$.
 In this case, indicated in Figure \ref{f:2edges}, we may assume that the hole is contained in the planar 6-cycle $v_1v_5v_2v_4v_6v_3v_1$ and that the planar 6-cycle $v_1v_5v_2v_3v_6v_4v_1$ is triangulated.
 This implies that $v_2v_3$ is an $FF$ edge and so lies on non-facial 3-cycle.
 However, the only candidate cycle is $v_3v_2v_6v_3$ and if $v_2v_6$ lies in $E(G)$ then the hole is contained in the 5-cycle $v_1v_5v_2v_6v_3v_1$, a contradiction.

 We have shown that no $FF$ edge is allowed.
 Suppose now that $G$ contains a face, described by the vertices $v_1,v_2$ and $v_3$.
 Since there are no $FF$ edges, all edges $v_1v_2,v_2v_3$ and $v_1v_3$ lie on the boundary of the hole.
-Moreover, since they form a face of the graph, they cannot form a 3-cycle path in the boundary of the hole.
+Moreover, since they form a face of the surface graph, they cannot form a 3-cycle path in the boundary of the hole.
 Only 3 edges of the boundary cycle are left to be determined, so we may assume that the path $v_1v_2v_3$ lies on the boundary.
 Therefore, without loss of generality, there exists a vertex $v_4$ on the boundary that connects the two paths, $v_1v_2v_3$and $v_1v_3$, so we obtain the 5-path $v_1v_3v_4v_1v_2v_3$.
-But this implies that the remaining edge of the 6-hole is $v_1v_3$, which would break the simplicity of the graph.
-Hence the graph contains no faces and the proof is complete. \end{enumerate}
+But this implies that the remaining edge of the 6-hole is $v_1v_3$, which would contradict graph simplicity.
+Hence the surface graph contains no faces and the proof is complete. \end{enumerate} \end{proof}